Why Supplemental Dental Insurance Matters for Canadians

 • Supplemental dental insurance provides broad coverage for major dental work, such as root canals, crowns, oral surgeries, and other extensive restorative procedures.

-• The cost of supplemental dental insurance depends on the type of coverage, deductibles, co-pays, age, health, location, provider network, annual maximums, and waiting periods.
+• The cost of supplemental dental insurance depends on the type of coverage, deductibles, co-pays, age, health, location, annual maximums, and waiting periods.

 Frequently Asked Questions